Martha occasionally returns to the U.S. and is available to visit congregations. Email her to extend an invitation.

 In Malawi, family practice physician Dr. Martha Sommers serves as a lecturer and family medicine practitioner at Nkhoma Hospital, the only mission hospital in Malawi offering postgraduate training in family medicine.
-Here, she assists with the development of the family medicine training program at Nkhoma Hospital, and, to this end, she trains experienced district hospital doctors to teach students the basics of family medicine.
+She assists with the hospital’s development of the family medicine training program and trains experienced district hospital doctors to teach students the basics of family medicine.

 The School of Public Health and Family Medicine was established at Malawi’s College of Medicine to train healthcare personnel to serve the country’s mainly rural population.
 Family medicine is the specialty that encompasses all ages, treating the patient and community, not merely the disease.
 In countries that base their health systems on the family medicine model, underserved communities are better served, access to healthcare is greater, and care is more equitable.
 The partnership that Martha supports between the Malawi College of Medicine and the Church of Central Africa Presbyterian Nkhoma Hospital promotes both individual and community health.

 Malawi is a relatively small, landlocked country in southeastern Africa.
 Less than 1 percent of the population has access to a university education, one of the lowest rates in the world.
 In recent years, Malawi has suffered from drought and floods as well as widespread challenges in the government’s management of resources.

 In Malawi, 27 percent of all deaths are attributed to HIV/AIDS, the leading cause of death in the country.
 Over a million children living in the country have been orphaned as a result of the disease.
 The spread of HIV/AIDS is exacerbated by the fact that the patient-doctor ratio is 55,000 to one.
 The lack of access to medical care is most acute in rural areas.